tpjg/goriakpbc/README.md

 ### Documentation

 More documentation is available in the Wiki (https://github.com/tpjg/goriakpbc/wiki), below are some examples of the features implemented in this library.
+Full API documentation (automatically generated including protobuf definitions) is available at http://go.pkgdoc.org/github.com/tpjg/goriakpbc or through `go doc`.

 ### Secondary indexes (2i)